fylein/fyle-platform-docs/README.md

     openapi bundle -o reference/approver.yaml src/approver/openapi.yaml
     openapi bundle -o reference/common.yaml src/common/openapi.yaml

-## Validating Proxy ##
+## Mock Server ##

-Setup a .env file with the following entry:

-    PLATFORM_URL=xxx

-If you want to point to development set of platform, you could use `http://host.docker.internal:8421`

-Bring up mock server that validates request and responses using
+Bring up mock server by running:

     docker compose up

 The admin APIs will be available at port 4011, fyler APIs in port 4012, approver APIs in port 4013 and common APIs in port 4014.

+Note that the mock server works off the bundled yaml files.
+So if you make some changes in development, please bundle the file.
+The mock server will reload automatically.